skx/simple.vm/README.md

 This virtual machine is designed primarily as a learning experience, but it is built with the idea of embedding in mind.

-The standard `simple-vm` binary, which will read opcodes from a file and interpret them, is less than 25k in size.
+The standard `simple-vm` binary, which will read opcodes from a file and interpret them, is less than 40k in size.

 Because the processing of binary opcodes is handled via a dispatch-table it is trivially possible for you to add your own application-specific opcodes to the system which would allow you to execute tiny compiled, and efficient, programs which can call back into your application when they wish.

-There is an example of defining a custom opcode in the file `embedded.c`.
+There is an example of defining a custom opcode in the file `src/embedded.c`.
 This example defines a custom opcode `0xCD`, and executes a small program which uses that opcode for demonstration purposes:

      $ ./embedded
      [stdout] Register R01 => 16962 [Hex:4242]